 Sydney Medical School welcomes applications from overseas and Australian medical students wishing to undertake elective placements at one of its teaching hospitals in the clinical schools.
 The usual duration of these placements is up to 8 weeks and may be clinical or research-based.
 Longer placements may be possible upon request.

-It is important that you read the following policies:
+It is important that you read the following information: